 In 2008, in the memory of his deceased mother, Margery Cronshaw (1923-2008), Paul joined Founder Glen Van Peski, Read Miller, and Warner Springs Monty on a hike of the PCT Section A. He has been hooked on long distance trail hiking ever since.
 To date, he has completed 1800 miles of this long distance trail.

 At age 65, The Beeman cannot carry a traditional weight pack like he did in his 20s.
 A lighter pack produces less wear and tear on the body, an added health benefit.
 To Paul, carrying lightweight backpack is analogous to carrying your house on your back, an Apartment vs. a McMansion.
 Less pack volume and less stuff helps promote the saying “Take less, Travel more”

 Active Participant in numerous Santa Barbara trail organizations | Ranger at Los Padres Volunteer Wilderness Ranger Program | Member at Montecito Trails Foundation | Member at Pacific Crest Trail Association

 I do most of my backpacking in the San Rafael Wilderness which is part of the Los Padres National Forest.

-This year I am planning to hike the Oregon section of the PCT.
+I plan to continue my section hiking during my next summer vacation.
+I have a couple sections in California and the whole state of Washington to finish.
 Along with my fellow Gossamer Gear Trails Ambassador hiking partner, Rik Christensen, I will be making public and boy scout presentations on lightweight backpacking.
 I plan to continue my crosscut saw certification and lead small groups of backpackers to perform trail maintenance on trails in the Los Padres National Forest.
 I am an avid outdoorsman, spending a lot of time hiking and backpacking in Southern California.